Commandos: Behind Enemy Lines

 Commandos: Behind Enemy Lines is a 1998 real-time tactics video game developed by the Spanish company Pyro Studios and published by Eidos Interactive.
 The player controls of a group of six Allied Commandos, who conduct a range of missions across wartime Europe and Africa, using small unit tactics.
 Each mission's objective varies, but ranges from sabotage, assassination or rescuing captured allied units, with players having a full view of a mission's map to plan their strategy and its execution in advance.

-The game was a commercial success, with global sales above 1 million units.
+The game was a commercial success, with global sales above 1.5 million units.
 GameSpot Spain declared it Spain's biggest game hit of all time by 2001.
-The game was followed by the Commandos series that used the same system of game mechanics, beginning with the expansion pack Commandos: Beyond the Call of Duty in 1999, and later with three sequels - Commandos 2: Men of Courage in 2001, Commandos 3: Destination Berlin in 2003 and Commandos: Strike Force in 2006.
+The game was followed by the Commandos series that used the same system of game mechanics, beginning with the standalone expansion Commandos: Beyond the Call of Duty in 1999, and later with three sequels - Commandos 2: Men of Courage in 2001, Commandos 3: Destination Berlin in 2003 and Commandos: Strike Force in 2006.
 A prequel, Commandos: Origins, was released in April 2025.